afeld/jsonp/README.md

 ### Rate limiting

-Do the following to set up an nginx proxy for rate limiting the requests.
+Do the following to set up a proxy for rate limiting the requests.

 1. [Get a CloudFlare API key.](https://api.cloudflare.com/)
 1. Go into the [`terraform/`](terraform) directory.